 Art Gallery History

 Originally named the Maple Ridge Art Gallery, owing its origins to this society founded in 1982 and dissolved in 2003, The ACT Gallery has been operated by the Maple Ridge Pitt Meadows Arts Council since 2005.
-Funding is provided mainly through the Arts Council’s operation agreement with the Maple Ridge Pitt Meadows Parks and Leisure Commission, through granting organizations, individuals and businesses within our community.
+Funding is provided mainly through the Arts Council’s operation agreement with the City of Maple Ridge, through granting organizations, individuals and businesses within our community.
 The gallery also raises money to support its programs through gallery sales, fundraising activities, donations, and the operation of the Gallery Shop.